indrayam/spinnaker-the-hard-way/docs/02-setup-tcp-proxy.md

-# Get Nginx updated on ENTRY VM
+# Setup TCP Proxy on ENTRY VM

+This lab will help you configure Nginx powered TCP proxy that will front-end the Kubernetes Cluster.

+## Update Nginx

 Update Nginx to the latest version offered by `nginx.org`